-For more information on myofascial pain, see the following
+For more information on myofascial pain, especially related to migraine and chronic headache, see the following

 Myofascial Pain and Dysfunction: The Trigger Point Manual

-by Janet G. Travell, M. D. and David G. Simons. available from
+originally by Janet G. Travell, M. D. and David G. Simons.

 probably doesn't know muscular pain.
 (Pharmaceutical brochures are no